Read all about Sherwin Williams Krypton, plus see 17 real homes that use it!

 If you’re looking for specific colors to pair with Sherwin Williams’ Krypton, check out these suggestions:

 NOTE: Paint colors almost never look the same in different settings.
 And don’t be surprised when a shade looks completely different on your computer screen from the way it looks in your home!
-Use your paint swatches – trust me. 😉
+Use your paint samples – trust me. 😉

 LRV of Sherwin Williams Krypton (SW 7010)